Written by Jane Sagui, Pollie CEO & co-founder

 - Morning sickness: Morning sickness is a tricky one, and there is varying evidence behind what truly causes it.
 That said, it is widely agreed that hCG at least plays a role.
-Along with catalyzing development of the corpus luteum, hCG heightens your sense of smell.
+Along with catalyzing the development of the corpus luteum, hCG heightens your sense of smell.
 This can cause aversions to food that previously did not exist, and in many cases, nausea and vomiting.

 - Constipation: Remember how both progesterone and relaxin help relax your muscles to prevent muscle contractions and early labor?
 Unfortunately, that is not isolated to your uterus; it impacts your digestive tract as well.
 A more relaxed digestive system equates to, well, less going number 2.

 - Fatigue: In the early days of pregnancy, you are hitting record highs of hormones like estrogen and progesterone that relate to your monthly cycle.
 As progesterone increases feelings of calmness, this can also cause extreme fatigue (along with the physical feat of beginning to grow another human!).

 2nd trimester (weeks 13 – 28) generally sees a cease or decrease to some of the 1st trimester’s most bothersome symptoms like morning sickness due to hCG decreasing.
 However, this phase introduces its own host of symptoms, including body aches, darkening skin around the nipples and other areas of your body, facial and extremity swelling, and sinus trouble.

 Yet again, hormones are the culprit behind these symptoms.
 In the second trimester, hormones like estrogen, progesterone, and prolactin continue to rise, while hCG experiences a decrease once its hard work developing the corpus luteum is complete.